arangodb/arangodb/Documentation/UserManual/Actions.md

 Method Restriction {#UserManualActionsMatchesMethod}
 ----------------------------------------------------

-You can restrict the match to specific methods.
+You can restrict the match to specific HTTP methods.

 If the definition is

     { url: { match: "/hello/world", methods: [ "post", "put" ] }

-then only `POST` and `PUT` requests will match.
+then only HTTP `POST` and `PUT` requests will match.
+Calling with a different HTTP method will result in an HTTP 501 error.

+Please note that if `url` is defined as a simple string, then only the HTTP methods `GET` and `HEAD` will be allowed, an all other methods will be
+disabled:

+    { url: "/hello/world" }

 More on Matching {#UserManualActionsMatching}
 ---------------------------------------------